QuantEcon/lecture-source-jl/source/rst/getting_started_julia/introduction_to_types.rst

     @show f(1)
     @show f(-1);

-The issue here is relatively subtle:  ``1.0`` is a floating point, while ``0`` is an integer
+The issue here is relatively subtle:  ``1.0`` is a floating point, while ``0`` is an integer.

-Consequently, given the type of ``x``, the compiler cannot in general determine what type the function will return
+Consequently, given the type of ``x``, the compiler cannot in general determine what type the function will return.

-This issue, called **type stability**, is at the heart of most Julia performance considerations
+This issue, called **type stability**, is at the heart of most Julia performance considerations.

-Luckily, trying to ensure that functions return the same types is also generally consistent with simple, clear code
+Luckily, trying to ensure that functions return the same types is also generally consistent with simple, clear code.

 Manually Declaring Function and Variable Types